rony0887/GoBot/README.md

 ## Motivation

 Managing dozens of logins can be tedious and insecure.
-**GoVault Bot** automates the routine: it interfaces with your [GoVault](https://govault.vercel.app) password store, so you can generate and save strong passwords without leaving your terminal.
+**GoBot** automates the routine: it interfaces with your [GoVault](https://govault.vercel.app) password store, so you can generate and save strong passwords without leaving your terminal.

 ---